 As leaders, we need to expand the way we look at talent.
 When I have tried that, I have been pleasantly surprised.
 We were looking to fill entry-level roles for customer facing activities.
 We took a chance when interviewing these people, and I hired a bartender who had no experience in the energy industry.
 He knew nothing about our commodities, but he had such an easy-going way about him.
 He was a great multitasker, he worked well under pressure, he was poised with agitated customers.
 He had the qualities we needed, he just had to learn the commodities.
 He was one of our most successful hires!

 It’s important we start thinking about diversity and inclusion differently.
 We feel very confident about what a successful person looks like.
 Often based on things like degrees, career experience, industry experience – and yes, those are all indicators of success, but they are not the only predictors of success.
 We need to become more open-minded about who to bring in and why we bring them in.
 I hired someone else in a business role who only had an IT background.
 I got feedback that it was a bad idea to hire her, but she turned out to be a great hire at Shell because of the way she thought about business problems.

 Managers need to get really open-minded.
 Behaviors trump competencies.
 I can teach you to code, but I can’t teach you to wake up every morning to come to work.
 I can’t teach work ethic.

-Thank you Sri for a fantastic, refreshing interview!Posted over 1 year ago
+Thank you Sri for a fantastic, refreshing interview!Posted almost 2 years ago